Understanding Encryption Modes of Operation

 Example: The Advanced Encryption Standard (AES) uses a 128-bit permutation as its core function.

-Modes of operation extend block ciphers to handle variable-length data.
-They define:
+Modes of operation extend block ciphers by defining:

 - How blocks are chained or processed sequentially.